oysnet/czagenda-api/docs/_build/html/_sources/rest.txt

 	 	   }]
 	    }

-	* total_row is the document count of the specified type in the database, not in the response.
+	* total_rows is the document count of the specified type in the database, not in the response.
 	* rows contains the documents, see data structure for more explanations.
 	* offset is the amount of documents that are skipped when request is paginated.

 	1.1.
 Pagination

 		Pagination is implemented by passing extra parameters in query string.
-These parameters are skip and limit.
+These parameters are from and size.

+		from define the amount of document to skip, size define the amount of document to fetch.

 		For example

-		>>> curl-oauth --domain cz-api -X GET http://api-master.czagenda.oxys.net/api/<DOCUMENT_TYPE>/?skip=10&limit=5
+		>>> curl-oauth --domain cz-api -X GET http://api-master.czagenda.oxys.net/api/<DOCUMENT_TYPE>/?from=10&size=5

 		This query will return documents from 10th to 15th

-	1.2.
-Fulltext search

-		Fulltext search is done by passing a fulltext parameter.

-		For example

-		>>> curl-oauth --domain cz-api -X GET http://api-master.czagenda.oxys.net/api/<DOCUMENT_TYPE>/?fulltext=<SEARCH_STRING>

-		The search string can contain boolean operators such as AND and OR

-		For example

-		>>> curl-oauth --domain cz-api -X GET http://api-master.czagenda.oxys.net/api/<DOCUMENT_TYPE>/?fulltext="search_string OR another_search_string"

 2. Get a document